 Geodesy is a science of the measurement and mapping of the earth’s surfaces.
 Surveyors in this field track rising sea levels, measure earthquakes and continental drifts using instruments like GPS, laser technology and electronic distance devices to measure global parameters and locate positions accurately on the earth’s surface for global mapping, research and natural disaster prevention studies.

 Topographic Surveyors measure elevation points on land and the environment.
 Topography is related to cartography and mapping, which involves plotting points as contours of the earth’s surface including; valleys, rivers and lakes on a map by making field measurements and taking aerial photographs to develop maps.

 Geographic information systems are used widely for planning decisions.
-A Surveyor in this field is involved in the visualisation, design and development of data content for online and mobile phone mapping and navigation.
-In-car navigation systems use maps which is provided by the work of Surveyors.
+A surveyor in this field is involved in the visualisation, design and development of data content for online and mobile phone mapping and navigation.
+In-car navigation systems use maps that are provided by the work of surveyors.

 Surveyors work with archaeologists to define the parameters of an archaeological search area and mapping out locations to identify points to excavate for objects, artefacts, human remains and cultural heritage land.

-Surveyors and Aborigines have been interacting with each other since Australia’s first settlement.
-Surveyors today have a defining role to play through mapping areas for Native Land Title Claims and working closely with archaeologists to identify where cultural heritage is likely to occur before any development on the land can take place.
-Cultural heritage is protected by State and Federal legislation and includes; Aboriginal places, objects and human remains.
+European surveyors and indigenous Australians have been interacting with each other since not long after the arrival of the First Fleet.
+Today, surveyors have a defining role to play through mapping areas for native land title claims and working closely with archaeologists to identify where cultural heritage is likely to occur before any development on the land can take place.
+Cultural heritage is protected by state and federal legislation, and includes Aboriginal places, objects and human remains.